The Regimen

 Swap astringent toners for Skin Nourishing Toner, which blends EFA-rich rosehip oil with niacinamide, a vitamin B derivative that’s been shown to spur biosynthesis of ceramides and other essential lipids in the skin.

-For light, non-greasy moisturizing that’s exceptionally nourishing and reparative, Allantoin Sedating and Hydrating Lotion is your new love.
-Its namesake is a hydrating, anti-inflammatory skin protectant derived from comfrey leaves.
-Paired with grape seed oil, oat protein, whole leaf aloe, and zinc peptides, it’s a lipid savior.
+For light, non-greasy moisture that’s deeply nourishing, Allantoin Sedating and Hydrating Lotion is your new go-to.
+Its key ingredient, allantoin, is a naturally derived compound from comfrey leaves that helps skin feel soft and conditioned.
+Paired with grape seed oil, oat protein, whole leaf aloe, and zinc peptides, this lotion helps support skin that looks smooth, hydrated, and healthy.

 To keep the delicate eye area plump and hydrated, use Wink Eye Rejuvenation Cream morning and night.
 Antioxidant vitamin A, peptides and caffeine get a lipid-restoring boost from grape seed oil in this high-performance formula.